massem100/sugoifit-system/README.md

 # How to Launch

+The frontend setup is separated from the backend.

+## Frontend
+Launching the frontend
+  Type cd .\frontend/sugoifit-app or navigate to them one at a time.
+  - Run the development server by typing npm run dev

+## Backend
+Go to the backend directory then launch the Python Environment
 ### Creating a Python Runtime Environment
     - In your command line, type python -m venv venv in the desired project folder.
       (This will enable you to isolate your versions when working on multiple projects,